habberrih/habberrih/README.md

   </a>
 </p>

 I design and build reliable APIs, event‑driven services, and data workflows, with a focus on performance, maintainability, and a clean developer experience.
-A Computer Science Graduate with expertise in AI research, NLP, and backend development, I specialize in building robust APIs, IoT solutions, and conducting research in sentiment analysis of Arabic dialects.
+A Computer Science Graduate with expertise in AI research, NLP, and backend development, I specialize in building robust APIs, orchestrating AI agents with LangGraph and LangChain, and conducting research in sentiment analysis of Arabic dialects.

 ## Overview

-- Building applications with LangGraph.js and exploring LangChain
+- Orchestrating AI agent workflows with LangGraph.js and LangChain
 - Practical experience with NestJS, Laravel, FastAPI, and Flask
 - Interested in scalable backends, data pipelines, and developer tooling
 - Open to collaborating on impactful backend projects